Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Your doctor probably needs to adjust the pressure on your machine.
 I don't know if they will need to do another sleep study before they change, but they might.
 My cousin recently had hers changed from 7 to 14.
-I started out with 16.
-You might just take in the "smart" card.
-They might be able to tell from just that.
-I know I went down from 68 non-breathing episodes to 4 per hour.

 Please do not adjust your pressure without a doctors supervision.
 My husband just got one and the instructor said to never adjust the pressure yourself, it can cause a brain hemorrage if it is not the right pressure.
 He also told us that there are chin straps available to stop snoring.
 BUT, he said snoring with the cpap means something is not right with your pressure.
 He told us that if you have a weight gain or loss of 20 pounds, you should be retested.
 P.S.
 After only one week, my husband's blood pressure lower enought that after asking the doctor, he discontinued one of his prescriptions!
 I am impressed with what the right oxygen level in your blood does for your body.
 Please get professional help with this.
 It is your life!

 Oh, Sandy, God bless you.
 You might discuss this with the manufacturer of your CPAP and try to increase the pressure slightly.
-I know that a CPAP machine can make so much difference.
-You need your rest and your oxygen!
-Let us know that you are okay -

 I've been in healthcare for over 15 years.
 I can definitely tell you that something isn't quite right.
 While losing weight helps, you need a solution immediately.
 First thing to do is call your doctor.
 They may need to adjust the pressure,which is what it sounds like - never do this yourself!!
 If needed, they can do another sleep study for you.
 If your CPAP is being rented from an oxygen company, call them to come over to your home to check the machine.
 You can also call your doctor's office and ask for a prescription for a humidifier if you don't already have one.
 Best of luck to you - I'll be thinking of you, hoping you feel better real soon.